 Choosing the right boots for your winter commute is essential for preventing ice cold toes while you’re riding.
 We recommend opting for a comfortable, waterproof pair.
 Although some boots may be designed for winter only wear, there are plenty of options that will take you straight from summer into winter.

 "I usually ride scooters and prefer a short boot with a bit of protection; my TCX X-Cube boots have covered some serious miles in all kinds of weather.
-They’re comfortable on and off the scooter, look good, are 100% waterproof, and keep my feet warm and dry in winter but are still cool enough in summer.
-They’ve been updated since I got mine and are now called the X-Cube Evo Waterproof, they cost £119.99."
+They are comfortable on and off the scooter, look good, are 100% waterproof, and keep my feet warm and dry in winter but are still cool enough in summer.
+They have been updated since I got mine and are now called the X-Cube Evo Waterproof, they cost £119.99."

 How many times do you see a young rider not wearing any gloves at all, or wearing cheap woollen gloves?
 A good pair of winter bike gloves are an essential piece of equipment.
 They’ll keep your hands dry, and to an extent warm.
 Put them on your Christmas list if you can’t afford a pair!

 "I usually wear Spada Elite, these have been used by me for the last six years and still work as well today.
-They’ve proved 100% waterproof - not many gloves that make that claim actually are.
-I’ve recently replaced them with a pair of Spada Enforcer WP’s.
+They have proved 100% waterproof - not many gloves that make that claim actually are.
+I have recently replaced them with a pair of Spada Enforcer WP’s.
 The Enforcer has similar styling and includes a handy visor wipe on the index finger, they come with a two-year warranty and cost £64.95."

 When it comes to keeping yourself warm in the saddle during winter, one golden rule to remember is layers, layers and more layers.
 In a similar way to how double-glazed windows work, multiple layers of clothing trap air and warm you up and so are better than wearing one thick layer.